mkczarkowski/harvard-cs50/README.md

 # Harvard CS50: Introduction to Computer Science

-Problem sets and projects for Harvard CS50: Introduction to Computer Science
+Problem sets and projects for Harvard CS50: Introduction to Computer Science course.

 To complete the following psets, I studied all of the cs50 lectures, walkthroughs and shorts on edX.
-To memorize all the knowledge I prepared over 500 hundred [Anki](https://apps.ankiweb.net/) cards that I review everyday.
+To memorize all the theoretical knowledge I made over 500 hundred [Anki](https://apps.ankiweb.net/) cards that I review everyday.
-All problem set submissions received scores of 100% from [cs50x gradebook](http://imgur.com/a/Ac7l8).
+All problem set submissions received scores of 100% from the [cs50x gradebook](http://imgur.com/a/Ac7l8).

 #### Week 0:
 + Binary.
 ASCII.
 Algorithms.
 Pseudocode.
 Source code.
 Compiler.
 Object code.
 Scratch.
 Statements.
 Boolean expressions.